Celery is perhaps one of the most versatile vegetables right now in terms of what you can make.

 People who have this condition feel a “gnawing” sensation that does not seem to dissipate.

-If a person goes too long without getting treatment for it, it can turn into a bleeding ulcer that is more dangerous.
+If a person goes too long without getting treatment, it can turn into a bleeding ulcer that is more dangerous.

 Eating anything rich or spicy is impossible for a person with a stomach ulcer because these foods will irritate the area that has the hole in it.